Frequently Asked Questions

 Both programs seek the spiritual renewal of the participants for the renewal of the church and transformation of the world.
 The Walk to Emmaus is more of a motivational retreat, lifting people to a mountain top experience.
 The Academy is more about integrating our life and faith, balancing head and heart, helping people to listen to their lives, to one another and to God.

 What’s the worship like?

 Worship provides the framework for a typical day at the Academy, beginning with Morning Prayer before breakfast, Midday Prayer before lunch, Evening Prayer with Holy Communion before dinner and Night Prayer before the Great Silence.
 Written liturgies in The Upper Room Worshipbook are generally used for Academy worship.
-These will be provided onscreen.
 The worship pattern is based on the ancient “liturgy of the hours,” some of the earliest practices of Christian worship.

 Every evening you will meet in a Listening Circle to reflect on the day and to share spiritual journeys.
 A convener is assigned to help your group begin and end on time and create a safe space for listening to one another and to God.
 As the week goes on, the listening circle can be a sacred place for spiritual growth and intimacy.

 I’ve heard that the schedule includes silence.
 Why is that?